-We have seen a fair value loss (of a non-cash nature) in our long term liability on derivative financial instruments of £5.498m (2019: £0.997m fair value loss).
-Following this loss the total derivative financial liability on our Consolidated Statement of Financial Position is £32.0m (2019: £26.5m).
+We have seen a fair value gain (of a non-cash nature) in our long term liability on derivative financial instruments of £16.754m (2020: £5.498m fair value loss).
+Following this gain the total derivative financial liability on our Consolidated Statement of Financial Position is £15.3m (2020: £32.0m).
+The Group's swap (financial derivatives) position is at its lowest liability since December 2013.